met4citizen/BigraphQM/README.md

 From the observer's point of view all the tokens are identical.
 It means that they can't distinguish between two local cliques with the same number of tokens.
-At measurement they can, however, distinguish the number of interactions (i.e. energy), which is proportional to the size of the clique.
+At measurement they might, however, distinguish the number of interactions (i.e. energy), which is proportional to the size of the clique.

 So, in order to create a two-state system that the observer can use for